Exiled (2006 film): Plot

 Handing Wo's body over to his wife, Jin, she demands to know what has happened and in her grief opens fire on Blaze and Tai who run away.
-Jin contemplates killing herself and her son but thinks better of it.
+Jin contemplates killing herself and her son, but thinks better of it.
 She instead smashes up the furniture in the house and makes a funeral pyre for Wo.
 She then sets fire to Wo and the flat and leaves with her son.
 The reduced gang leave the city in search of the gold.
 After coming across the heavily guarded convoy carrying the gold, they flip a coin to decide whether to hijack it or not.
 The coin comes up tails meaning they will not proceed with the robbery.
-After carrying on down the road however the come across the convoy being ambushed by another gang.
+After carrying on down the road however, they come across the convoy being ambushed by another gang.
 They witness all the police officers bar one crack-shot being killed.
 The friends decide to help the officer (Richie Jen) by dispatching the rest of the gang.
-The friends appreciating the policeman's sharp shooting decide to split the gold with him and drive off to a hidden dock to transport the gold to the mainland and a new life.
+The friends appreciating the policeman's sharp shooting decide to split the gold with him and drive off to a hidden dock to transport it to the mainland and a new life.
 Meanwhile, back in the city, Jin still furious about the death of her husband goes looking for the friends, asking many people until she is recognised by the fixer Jeff who in turn contacts his boss, Boss Fay.

 Fay with a captured Jin calls a gloating Blaze, who is then informed of the situation.
 He is told to meet Fay at midnight otherwise Jin and her son will be killed.
 Determined to protect Jin after Wo's death, the friends agree and leave the officer at the dock with the gold telling him they will return by dawn.
-Once at the meeting place the four friends are confronted by Jin, whom Fay allows to shoot Blaze in revenge.
-However Blaze is again hit in the chest, surviving due to his bullet proof vest.
-Tai steps in, throwing a bag of gold at Fay's feet telling him that he can have it all if Fay lets them all go.
+Once at the meeting place, the four friends are confronted by Jin, whom Fay allows to shoot Blaze in revenge.
+However, Blaze is again hit in the chest, surviving due to his bullet proof vest.
+Tai steps in, throwing a bag of gold at Fay's feet and telling him that he can have it all if Fay lets them go.
 Fay agrees, but tells them Blaze must stay to face the consequences of not following orders.
 Blaze agrees to this deal and the remainder of the friends leave with Jin.
 However, as they leave, Tai informs Jin of the boat and the policeman and tells her to drive there.
-With Jin safe the greatly outnumbered friends open fire.
-In the resulting gunfight all are killed, including Boss Fay and Boss Keung.
-As the friends lie dying they all smile knowing they have kept their promise to Wo.
+With Jin safe, the greatly outnumbered friends open fire.
+In the resulting gunfight, everyone is killed, including Boss Fay and Boss Keung.
+As the friends lie dying, they all smile knowing they have kept their promise to Wo.